 Chapter 22

-One common question of iOS app development is how we can work with Core Data and SwiftUI to save data permanently in the built-in database.
-In this chapter, we will look into it by building a ToDo app.
+One common question in iOS app development is how to work with Core Data and SwiftUI to save data permanently in the built-in database.
+In this chapter, we will answer this question by building a ToDo app.

-Since the ToDo demo app makes use of List and Combine to handle the data presentation and sharing, I assume that you've read the following chapters:
+Since the ToDo demo app makes use of List and Combine to handle data presentation and sharing, I'll assume that you've read the following chapters:

 • Chapter 7 - Understanding State and Binding